Wednesday, November 23, 2016

 Many more stories than you’d expect are someone’s favourite, but every story is someone’s first.
 This was designed to be a new start (and so was the next one), and when three-year-old me starting watching half-way through Robot, I was hooked.

-Thinking critically, it’s a good story, but it’s not the very best.
+Thinking critically – though it’s always enormous fun – this is a good story, but it’s not the very best.
 Its liberal heart is in the right place (opposing the far-right place) but its grasp of international politics is a bit shaky.
 And though as Robot comes into the final episode it builds several climaxes on top of each other, it’s also where a few things fall down a bit, not least the special effects.
 Gigantically.
 Even Sarah Jane has her ups and downs there.

 So where many fans, if you asked them where to start on Doctor Who, would pick an action-packed, fun, familiar-but-different story set in more or less our modern world, one that gives a central role to the woman companion while introducing a new Doctor and a hugely successful era, and has the single-word title “Ro—”… It’s probably true that it wouldn’t be this one unless the fan is me (I love that other one too, by the way, but more on that story later).

 But none of that matters to me.
 Because it was my first.
-And forty years later, I’m still watching Doctor Who because of it.
+And nearly forty-two years later, I’m still watching Doctor Who because of it.
 What better recommendation could there be?

-*Technically this started in the last week of 1974, but as it was launching a new season for the New Year and the first Saturday after Christmas was when they did that – and as I didn’t start watching until the second week of January – I always say it’s 1975.
+*Technically this started in the last week of 1974.
+And actually 1975 was so wonderfully packed with Doctor Who that another season came along in the Autumn.
+But as Robot was launching a new season for the New Year and the first Saturday after Christmas was when they did that – and as I didn’t start watching until the second week of January – I always say it started Doctor Who for 1975.
 Because it belongs there.
 And, anyway, it’s from 1980.

 And, if you need one, my score:

-Usually this will be a simple mark out of ten, the crudest possible metric of how good I think a story is.
+Usually this would be a simple mark out of ten, the crudest possible metric of how good I think a story is.
 Some weeks there will be exceptions.

 8/10 says my head…